Last Updated on 6th December 2023 by peppe8o

-Projects managing involves strong communication requirements.
-Keeping all teams aligned on tasks progress and issues solution require strong tools able to share info between involved owners and a strict timeline sharing.
+Project managing involves strong communication requirements.
+Keeping all teams aligned on tasks progress and issues solutions requires strong tools to share info between involved owners and a strict timeline sharing.

 What is Redmine

 Redmine is an open source project management platform, based on web application service.
 Written using the Ruby on Rails framework, it is cross-platform and cross-database.
-It allows to manage multiple projects and associated subprojects, with related objects like tasks, issues, files management and gantt chart.
+It allows to manage multiple projects and associated subprojects, with related objects like tasks, issues, files management and GANTT charts.

 What We Need

-- Raspberry PI 3 model A+ (including proper power supply or using a smartphone micro usb charger with at least 3A) or newer Raspberry PI board
+- Raspberry PI Computer Board (including proper power supply or using a smartphone micro USB charger with at least 3A)

-We’ll start from installing Raspberry PI operating system, then setting up docker and docker-compose.
+We’ll start by installing the Raspberry PI operating system, and then setting up docker and docker-compose.
 After that, we’ll prepare docker-compose configuration files to create our Redmine platform with only 1 command line.

 Redmine requires a database and works well with MySQL.
-I use MariaDB instead of MySQL because it is fully compatible and requires less resources (which is a good idea working with low capacity hardware like Raspberry PI).
+I use MariaDB instead of MySQL because it is fully compatible and requires fewer resources (which is a good idea working with low-capacity hardware like Raspberry PI).
 MariaDB for ARM has only a docker hub image compatible with ARM 64.
-I’ll use instead a custom MariaDB docker installation, so to be compatible with all Raspberry PI boards able to run docker.
+I’ll use instead a custom MariaDB docker installation, to be compatible with all Raspberry PI boards able to run docker.

 Prepare Raspberry PI Environment

-Start installing Raspberry Pi OS Lite, to have an headless and lite environment.
-If you start from an existing Raspberry PI os installation, please remember to update from terminal:
+Start installing Raspberry Pi OS Lite, to have a headless and lite environment.
+If you start from an existing Raspberry PI OS installation, please remember to update from the terminal:

 sudo apt update sudo apt upgrade